Bankruptcy Statistics

 Chapter 13 bankruptcy is a bankruptcy repayment plan that allows individuals with regular income to repay their debts over a period of 3-5 years.

-In 2022, there were 157,087 Chapter 13 bankruptcy filings.
+In the one-year period ending March 31, 2024, there were 187,539 Chapter 13 bankruptcy filings.

 Bankruptcy Statistics by State